-Some CDs deserve a special treatment.
+Some albums deserve a special treatment.
 And Mythos , the second CD of the German band Waldkauz , is one of them.
 When it arrives, and believe me you're missing out on a nice pagan folk album if you don't get it, so when it arrives, do NOT put it in the CD player straight away!
 Trust me on this!
-Be patient, do your normal things, let the day pass, maybe look into the booklet a bit, (Impressive sleeve art and booklet by the way), but leave the CD until the dark of the evening.
+Be patient, do your normal things, let the day pass, maybe look into the booklet a bit, (impressive sleeve art and booklet by the way) but leave the CD until the dark of the evening.
 Then, and only then, when the kids are in bed, the pets fed and the dishes done, light a candle.
 Only one.
 You want the flickering light to play with the shadows on the wall.
-Now turn on your best stereo system, go sit in the middle of the room for maximum stereo effect (or use headphones), crank up the volume and finally press play....
-Zwielicht , in English twilight, is probably the best intro to a pagan folk album I have ever heard.
-It pulls you right into the world of the fae, of witches and dwarves or the dark ancient woods of the Balkan.
+Now turn on your best stereo system, go sit in the middle of the room for maximum stereo effect (or use headphones), crank up the volume and finally press play...
+Zwielicht , or 'Twilight' in English, is probably the best intro to a Pagan Folk album I have ever heard.
+It pulls you right into the world of the Fae, of witches and dwarfs or the dark ancient woods of the Balkan.
 It is a stunning beginning to a CD that has lots more to give.

 for the very first time, we at CeltCast thought it was about time to finally introduce the band and their music to you.

 .
-It earned them performances on the MPS, das Mittelalterlich phantasie spectaculum
+It earned them performances on the stages of MPS, das Mittelalterlich Phantasie Spectaculum

 When you start reading the booklet of Mythos

-it soon becomes clear that it isn't just a name.
-The CD really is a collection of myths and fairytales put to… Read More
+, it soon becomes clear that it isn't just a name.
+The CD really is a collection of myths and… Read More

 Anno Domini MMVI (In the year of the Lord 2006), Nynke Glazema, Tom Haage, Francesco Scafidi and Lies Sommer formed the Dutch band Datura .
 Their aim was to bring authentic medieval music to life, wearing the right clothing and each playing the instruments typical of the time: